 Your recording booth will make a huge impact on the quality of the recordings in your home studio.
 But before we get to the different types of booths you can get for your studio, let's make sure you have the other crucial elements that are listed below.

-After you've got the basic necessities down, there is one vital studio tool that you should consider if you want your sound to mimic the sounds of the professional, million-dollar studio setups.
+After you've got the basic necessities down, there is one vital studio tool that you should consider if you want your sound to mimic the sound of the professional, million-dollar studio setups.
 You need a portable studio booth!
-Loads of independent artists, bands, and musicians record in the comfort of their home these days thanks to technology, but a large amount is forgetting about the miscellaneous sounds that can affect their recording session.
+Loads of independent artists, bands, and musicians record in the comfort of their homes these days thanks to technology, but a large amount of them are forgetting about the miscellaneous sounds that can negatively affect their recording session.
 Home studio booths come in a variety of options depending on your budget.

-If you're going for cheap yet effective, you may want something similar to this studio booth that's available on SweetWater for around $99:
+If you're going for cheap yet effective, you may want something similar to a full studio booth called an isolation shield, and available on SweetWater for around $99: